quadrant-newmedia/jsform/README.md

 ### jsformnetworkerror

 Fired when the XMLHTTPRequest fails (an actual network error, _not_ an invalid HTTP status in the response).
-The default action is to `alert()` a basic message to the user. `preventDefault()` to prevent the action and provide your own means of feedback.
+The default action is to `alert()` a basic message to the user (and to "unblock" the form if it's a GET request - see "Duplicate Submission Blocking" below).
+Call `event.preventDefault()` to prevent this action and provide your own means of feedback.

 ### jsformsuccess/jsformerror